 Just how do you run a self-retreat?

-- Get yourself ready.
+Get yourself ready.
 Prepare what you need.
 For instance, buy groceries, so you do not need to make a run for the supermarket or any other unnecessary trips.
 Stock up on easy-to-prepare meals or cook some the evening before starting the retreat.
 This way you are not spending time cooking.
+Also try eating smaller servings than usual and eat more regularly if you need to, so that you are not digesting a big meal, which is more likely to make you tired and sleepy.